ITINERARY:

 virginity.

-After free time for lunch in the enchanting town of Nafplion we walk through Greek history from archaic times
+After free time for lunch in the enchanting town of Nafplion, we walk through Greek history from archaic times

 to the present.
 Legend says that the town was founded by Nafplios, son of the god Poseidon.
 Nafplios' son Palamides fought in the Trojan War and today,